Residence Life FAQs

 The bed size listed on the website indicates a standard twin.
 Does Unity have extra-long twin bed mattresses available upon request?

 All of our bed frames are extra-long.
 However, most of our mattresses are normal twin size so that regular twin-sized sheets will fit.
-We do have a small supply of extra-long mattresses for our extra-long students.
+We do have a supply of extra-long mattresses for our extra-long students.
 If your son or daughter would like an extra-long mattress, please let us know so we can make appropriate arrangements.

 How do you check into your room?

-Once you arrive at the residence hall, look for the resident advisor (RA), who will be sporting a navy blue polo shirt.
+Once you arrive at the residence hall, look for the resident advisor (RA), who will be sporting a cyan blue polo shirt.
 Your RA will show you to your room, explain the check-in form, and introduce you to other students who may have already arrived.

 You will need to check the room against the check-in form, noting any differences, complete the form, and return it to your RA, who will give you your room key.
 Then you then may begin to move in.
 There will be volunteer movers available who can help!
 Your RA will be happy to answer any questions you might have.